 Following a visit from Ho Chi Minh and his ministers, the Soviet Union announces that it will grant Hanoi 400 million rubles (about $100 million) in economic aid.
 On July 7, China had announced that Beijing would extend Hanoi economic aid of 800 million yuan (about $200 million).
 The July grants from China and the Soviet Union enabled Hanoi to initiate an ambitious industrialization program.
 In less than 10 years, the North was producing items not yet made in the South.
 Continued aid from Hanoi’s fellow communist nations would sustain North Vietnam in its war against the South Vietnamese and their American allies until 1975, when they defeated the South Vietnamese forces and reunified the country.

 Barack Obama’s “Dreams from My Father” is published

 On this day in 1995, “Dreams from My Father: A Story of Race and Inheritance,” a memoir by a little-known law professor named Barack Obama, is published.
-Obama wrote the book before entering politics; 13 years after it was published, he was elected America’s 44th ...read more
+Obama wrote the book before entering politics; 13 years after it was published, he was elected America’s 44th president. ...read more